 Once you master the high number of reps then its time to increase the time under tension.

-Slowing down the whole movement can play a dramatic role in muscle gains.
+Slowing down the workout momentum can play a dramatic role in muscle gains.
 It not only improves your strength but also improves your ability to control the movement.
+Additionally, slowing down the momentum also help you pay pore emphasis on negative reps and develop better control over movement.

-Training with weighted vests came into fashion more because of CrossFit athletes who practice high-intensity bodyweight circuits.
+When it seems like the workout is getting a little boring then its time to add a few pounds of resistance.
+Training with weighted vests came into fashion because of CrossFit athletes who practice high-intensity bodyweight circuits.

 A weighted vest is my favorite option to increase resistance while bodyweight workouts.